 Conscript Committees are a part of the organisation of the FDF and the activities of the brigade-level units.
-Each brigade-level unit of the FDF and those of the Border Guard training conscripts run a Conscript Committee composed of conscripts.
+Each brigade-level unit of the FDF and those of the Border Guard training conscripts run a Conscript Committee (CC) composed of conscripts.
 The conscripts choose a committee among themselves to improve the conscripts' service conditions and free time.
 The Committee arranges various free time activities for conscripts, such as entertainment evenings, mustering in and out parties, courses, exercising and competition activities, possibilities to play an instrument and loans gaming equipment etc. In many brigade-level units, the Conscript Committee takes part in arranging joint transportation for conscripts going on leave.

-The Conscript Committee makes initiatives and proposals to the commander of the brigade-level unit and higher headquarters regarding the conscripts' socioeconomic benefits and matters concerning service.
+The Conscript Committee makes initiatives and proposals to the commander of the brigade-level unit and higher headquarters regarding matters involving military service.
 The activity is a part of the military service feedback system.
-You can tell CC officials about matters or problems concerning service that preoccupy your mind.
-The Conscript Committees have initiated a number of significant reforms thanks to the active contribution of conscripts.
+You can tell CC officials about matters or issues involving service, so that they could be improved.
+Conscript committees have initiated many important reforms related to service conditions.